What Is the Upper 6GHz Band and Why Does It Matter?

 - e& (formerly Etisalat) — UAE operator

 The involvement of both du and e& means the UAE’s U6GHz ecosystem will benefit from competitive operator deployment, accelerating real-world coverage expansion across the country.
+With this achievement, UAE Becomes the World’s First to Deploy U6GHz Commercially in a fully competitive landscape.

 Why U6GHz Is Critical for AI-Era Networks